Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Introduction

 \section{Introduction}

 This paper is the last part of a series aimed at studying the $3$-colorability of graphs on a fixed surface that are either triangle-free, or have their triangles restricted in some way (throughout the paper, all colorings are proper, i.e., adjacent vertices have different colors).
 The main result of this paper is a linear-time algorithm to decide $3$-colorability of a triangle-free graph embedded in a fixed surface.
 Embeddability in a surface is not a sufficient restriction by itself, as $3$-colorability of planar graphs is NP-complete~\cite{garey1979computers}.
-Restricting the triangles is natural in the light of the well-known theorem of Gr\"otzsch stating that every planar triangle-free graph is $3$-colorable.
+Restricting the triangles is natural in the light of the well-known theorem of Gr\"otzsch~\cite{grotzsch1959} stating that every planar triangle-free graph is $3$-colorable.

-A graph $G$ is \emph{$4$-critical} if every proper subgraph of $G$ is $3$-colorable, but $G$ itself is not.
+A graph $G$ is \emph{$4$-critical} if every proper subgraph of $G$ is $3$-colorable but $G$ itself is not.
 Clearly, a graph is $3$-colorable if and only if it has no $4$-critical subgraph.
 As was shown by Thomassen~\cite{thomassen-surf} and later (with better bounds) by us~\cite{trfree3}, for every surface $\Sigma$, there are only finitely many $4$-critical graphs of girth at least $5$ that can be embedded in $\Sigma$.
 Hence, to decide whether a graph of girth at least $5$ embeddable in $\Sigma$ is $3$-colorable, it suffices to test the presence of these finitely many subgraphs, which can be done in linear time using the algorithm of Eppstein~\cite{bib-eppstein99}.

-The situation is more complicated with triangle-free graphs.
-The Mycielski graph of any odd cycle embeds in any surface other than the sphere.
+The situation is more complicated for triangle-free graphs.
+The Mycielski graph of an odd cycle embeds in any surface other than the sphere.
 Furthermore, Youngs~\cite{Youngs} gave more general infinite families of $4$-critical triangle-free graphs embeddable in any non-orientable surface.
-However, in~\cite{trfree4} we showed that most of the faces of such a graph are of length $4$.
-In order to state the result precisely, let us first give a few definitions.
+However, in~\cite{trfree4} we showed that most of the faces of 4-critical triangle-free graphs drawn in a fixed surface are of length $4$.
+In order to state the result precisely, let us first give some definitions.